w3c/web-advertising/success-criteria.md

 Data portability also helps ensure that the web is interoperable ([GDPR, Recital 68](https://gdpr.eu/recital-68-right-of-data-portability/)).

 The web underpins trillion-dollar industries.
-Accordingly, any proposed change to the underpinning policy and technical standards can have global ramifications.
+Accordingly, any proposed change to the underpinning policy and technical standards could have global ramifications.
 While no one individual is able to understand every ecosystem dependency to ensure other participants are not unintentionally undermined, a common set of principles can and should be used to review these proposed changes.

-This document provides a set of improved web advertising principles to ensure proposed changes appropriately balance the benefits of the change against the impact on the important rights of individuals and the societies they live in.
-When describing how to balance of these important interests in promoting openness and fairness in the standards they develop, the Internet Engineering Task Force (IEFT) emphasizes this point:
+This document provides a set of improved web advertising principles that ensure proposed changes appropriately balance the benefits of a change against and the effect on the rights of individuals and the societies in which they live.
+When describing how to balance these important interests in promoting openness and fairness in the standards they develop, the Internet Engineering Task Force (IEFT) emphasizes this point:

 >   *the IETF is concerned with developing and maintaining the Internet to
 >   promote the social good, and the society that the IETF is attempting to